Bonds & Bond Hearings in York

 The person supplying the bond money must show proof of identity.
 This person (the obligor) is responsible for ensuring that the detainee presents him/herself before an officer or agent of ICE whenever a request is made.
 NO CASH IS ACCEPTED.
-Only Cashier’s Checks or Money Orders made payable to The United States Department of Homeland Security.
+They can only accept a cashier's check, certified bank check or in certain cases money orders made payable payable to The United States Department of Homeland Security.
 No abbreviations.
-All bonds can be posted at the York Immigration Office from Monday to Friday, 9 a.m. - 3 p.m.
+Attoreny Rosina Stambaugh will assist you in the proper procedure in posting bond.

 The first type of hearing a detainee will attend is called a Master Calendar Hearing.
 This hearing is similar to an arraignment in criminal court.
 During a Master Calendar Hearing, the judge will ask whether the detainee agrees with the government’s charges, listed in a document called a “Notice to Appear” (NTA).
 At this hearing, the detainee can also ask for a Bond Hearing, to get a bond or to get bond lowered.
 The detainee can also ask for more time to find a lawyer by requesting a Continuance.

 If the detainee is eligible for a form of “relief” (a defense against deportation or removal) and wishes to apply for this relief, the judge will schedule an Individual Hearing.
 This also sometimes called a “merits hearing,” since this is when the detainee must present arguments for why he or she qualifies and should be allowed to stay in the U.S. The government attorney will also make arguments for why the detainee should be deported.
 Each side can present evidence and call witnesses.
 The judge will make a decision based on the arguments made at this hearing.
 Contact The Law Office of Rosina C. Stambaugh to schedule a prison consultation to determine if relief is available for your family member or friend.